QIQSS/qiqss-slides-typst/lib.typ

   if footer not in ("author", "institution", "conference") {
     panic("Either 'author' or 'institution'")
   }
-  if new-section-type not in ("outline", "section") {
+  if new-section-type not in ("outline", "section", none) {
-    panic("Either 'outline' or 'section'")
+    panic("Either 'outline', 'section' or none")
   }
   set text(font: "IBM Plex Sans", size: 16pt) show math.equation: set text(font: "New Computer Modern Math")